Vermont Dog Breeder Licensing Requirements

 Threshold 3 or more litters sold in 12 months

-Regulatory Agency: Vermont Agency of Agriculture, Food and Markets; local town clerks
+Regulatory Agency: Vermont Agency of Agriculture, Food and Markets (state oversight); Local Town Clerks (permit issuance)

 Who Needs a License in Vermont?